Audio Conferencing policy settings for toll and toll-free numbers

 Teams Audio Conferencing policy

 Use Audio conferencing policies to manage audio conferencing toll and toll-free numbers to be displayed in meeting invites created by users within your organization.
 You can use one of the two automatically created policies or create and assign custom policies.
-The two automatically created policies are global (Org-wide default) and AllowTollFreeDialinFalse (assigned to all existing users within the organization that are not enabled for toll-free dial-in numbers).
+The two automatically created policies are global (Org-wide default) and -AllowTollFreeDialInFalse (assigned to all existing users within the organization that aren't enabled for toll-free dial-in numbers).
 You manage audio conferencing policies in the Microsoft Teams admin center or by using PowerShell.

-• The setting for AllowTollFreeDialin can no longer be managed for an individual user through Teams admin center or PowerShell.
-Tenant admins will only be able to manage this setting through the new audio conferencing policy.
+• You can no longer manage the -AllowTollFreeDialIn setting for individual users in the Teams admin center or PowerShell.
+As an admin, you can only manage this setting through the new audio conferencing policy.

 • The Global policy can't be modified from the Teams admin center.